NLnetLabs/krill-manual/source/advanced-ca.rst

 under that parent.
 But, krill supports having multiple so-called "Resource Classes" under a parent.
 The term Resource Class stems from :rfc:`6492` - essentially you can think of these as a way to to group a set of resources that can appear on a single certificate.
-This construct is needed because a RPKI CA certificates can have only one signing parent CA certificate.
-So, if your parent received resources from different sources, then they cannot sign a single certificate to you with resources from those sources.
+This construct is needed because RPKI CA certificates can have only one signing parent CA certificate.
+So, if your parent received resources on different certificate (presumably from different sources), then they cannot sign a single certificate to you with all those resources.
 They would have to give you a signed certificate under each of their own certificates with the applicable resources.

 Furthermore, Krill also supports the notion of having multiple parent CAs.
 Conceptually this is only a small leap from having to deal with potentially multiple Resource Classes